JohnSnowLabs/spark-nlp/docs/_posts/mauro-nievoff/2022-09-30-ner_oncology_diagnosis_wip_en.md

                             ner,
                             ner_converter])

 data = spark.createDataFrame([["Two years ago, the patient presented with a tumor in her left breast and adenopathies.
-She was diagnosed with invasive ductal carcinoma.
-Last week she was also found to have a lung metastasis."]]).toDF("text")
+She was diagnosed with invasive ductal carcinoma.Last week she was also found to have a lung metastasis."]]).toDF("text")

 result = pipeline.fit(data).transform(data)
 ```